 Classifieds / Obituaries

-Messages of condolence may be placed at www.brockiedonovan.com.
+Messages of condolence may be sent to the family by visiting www.hansonsfuneral.com

 Expressions of sympathy may be made at www.memorieschapel.com.Arrangements were with Memories Chapel & Pre-Planning Centre, 727-0330.